Appalachian Preceptorship Program

 Approximately 20% of Americans live in rural settings, but merely 11% of American physicians reside in those rural communities.
 In an effort to combat this shortage, the Appalachian Preceptorship Program was created in 1984 by the Department of Family Medicine at East Tennessee State University James H. Quillen College of Medicine (ETSU).
 The 4-week, summer program gives medical students cross-cultural experience in rural primary care by observing a physician practicing in a rural southern Appalachian community.

 The experience counts for ambulatory or family medicine credit, or as a senior elective.

 Students' living expenses have been covered by the HRSA Title VII, Predoctoral Educational Grant.
-During the years when this was not available, the program has received support from numerous primary care associations and preceptors.
+When this grant has not been available, the program has received support from numerous primary care associations and preceptors.